Why do you think Islam has turned increasingly militant?

 There is a view that many of the militant groups are a reaction to the decay in their own societies and that this is because Muslims have turned away from their religion.

-Why is the Quran invoked by the militants for their violent brand of politics?
+Why is the Quran invoked for their violent brand of politics?